-In this position paper, we discuss the feedbacks and interactions between the land surface and the climate system.
-The role of land in the climate system is presented in section 2.
+In this position paper, we discuss the feedbacks and interactions between the land surface and the climate system, particularly with regard to land use and land cover change.
+The role of land use change in the hydro-climate system is presented in section 2.
 The interactions with ecosystems are summarized in section 3, and societal needs for research on water over land are introduced in section 4.
 Section 5 identifies current gaps and future challenges for the research on land surface processes in the climate system.

-LCLUC and hydroclimate
+Land use change and hydroclimate

 Long term changes to the land surface state occur when there is a significant change in the land cover, such as forest to crops.
 In cases like this there will be changes in the biophysical properties of the surface, like its albedo, surface roughness length, and stomatal resistance.
-As well, changes will occur in the amount of water available for storage and runoff.
+In addition, there will be changes to the hydrological functioning of the land surface with changes in the amount of water available for storage and the runoff, possibly through changes in the soil properties.

-Many researchers have worked to quantify the impact that such changes have on long term outputs such as river flow.
-In the WATCH project, Rost et al (2008) studied the impact of the change in evaporation due to land cover change and concluded that the change in land use has reduced the evaporation by 3% and increased river flow by 5%.
-However, this study did not include the feedbacks from the land to the weather.
-For that a 3-dimensional climate model is needed.

-A group of scientists brought together their modeled Land-Use change experiments in an attempt to understand the overall climate impact of the wide-scale deforestation that has occurred over the last century (see Pitman et al, 2009).
-The idea was to quantify if the current regional weather has been influenced by the anthropogenically altered landscape.
-In general, the models were not consistent in their results of the changes to the other variables that were studied: namely evaporation and rainfall.
-The changes were small and of either sign.
-However, the models were in some agreement about the changes in the air temperature: by removing the forests and replacing them with shorter vegetation of crops and pasture has cooled the summer air by about 1 degree in the last 100 years in the two key regions of largest land use change: the middle of the USA and western Russia.
-This result is supported by an observational study of evaporation and sensible heat flux observations from a series of paired forest and grass sites across Europe by Teuling et al (2010).
-From this study, it was clear that, as demonstrated by the models, the forests have generally warmed the atmosphere compared to grasses.
-However, Teuling et al (2010) also showed how this changed drought conditions: that the grasses dry out and they then warm the atmosphere more than the forests.
-Figure 2 is a schematic summarizing the findings of Teuling et al (2010) and of Pitman et al (2009), how the forests act to warm the overlying atmosphere under usual climatic periods, while grasses or crops will warm the atmosphere during anomalously dry periods.
-This has important implications for the physical response to land use change and its impact on the regional meteorology.
+Many researchers have worked to quantify the impact that such changes have the atmosphere.
+For instance, a modeling experiment was carried out by group of scientists to understand the regional climate impact of the wide-scale spread of agriculture that has occurred over the last century (see Pitman et al, 2009).
+The idea was to quantify if the current regional climate has been influenced by the anthropogenically altered landscape.
+Due to difficulties in defining a consistent definition of vegetation characteristics for natural verses anthropogenic land use types and variations in parameterization in the model, the model results showed varying responses to the deforestation in their evaporation and rainfall: the changes were small and of either sign.
+However, the models were in some agreement about the changes in the air temperature: removing the forests and replacing them with shorter vegetation of crops and pasture has cooled the summer air by about 1 degree in the last 100 years in the two key regions of largest land use change: the middle of the USA and western Russia.
+This result is supported by an observational study of evaporation and sensible heat flux observations from a series of paired forest and grass sites across Europe by Teuling et al (2010)which demonstrated , similar to the models, that the forests generally warm the atmosphere compared to grasses and crops.
+However, Teuling et al (2010) also showed how this signal changes during drought conditions, when the grasses dry out and they then warm the atmosphere more than the forests.
+Figure 2 is a schematic summarizing the findings of Teuling et al (2010) and of Pitman et al (2009), showing how the forests act to warm the overlying atmosphere under normal climatic periods, while grasses or crops warm the atmosphere during anomalously dry periods.
+This has important implications for the physical response to land use change and its impact on the regional meteorology, since an increasing cropped area may act to enhance the regional susceptibility to heat waves, while reforestation may act to reduce a heat wave.
+Clearly, more research and a combined approach to risks and hazards (such as wild fire) are necessary to support this conclusion.